G-Node/nix/docs/storing_data.md

 data a **dimension descriptor** must be given.
 In *NIX* we define three (and a half) dimension descriptors:

-1. *SampledDimension*: Used if a dimension is sampled in regular intervals.
+1. *SampledDimension*: Used if a dimension is sampled at regular intervals.
-2. *RangeDimension*: Used if a dimension is sampled in irregular intervals.
+2. *RangeDimension*: Used if a dimension is sampled at irregular intervals.
 There is a special case of the *RangeDimension*, the *AliasRangeDimension*, which is used when e.g. event times are stored.